Status in New England

 For Invasive Plants (terrestrial or aquatic)

 - Vermont Noxious Weeds.
 The State of Vermont prohibits the movement, sale, and distribution of all of the plants on this list.
 In addition, it is illegal to possess or cultivate those plants on this list that are designated as Class A Noxious Weeds.
 The Vermont Noxious Weeds list includes all taxa on the Federal Noxious Weed List (7 C.F.R.
 360.200, as amended).
-Webpage: http://agriculture.vermont.gov/sites/ag/files/pdf/plant_protection_weed_management/noxious_weeds/NoxiousWeedsQuarantine.pdf.
-Webpage for Federal Noxious Weed List: http://www.ecfr.gov/cgi-bin/text-idx?SID=c77fd6d3e6ee23739c063074d572a6f4&mc=true&node=pt7.5.360&rgn=div5#se7.5.360_1200 Information accessed March 9, 2017.
+Webpage: https://agriculture.vermont.gov/public-health-agricultural-resource-management-division/plant-health-and-pest-management/plant-2.
+Webpage for Federal Noxious Weed List: https://www.aphis.usda.gov/sites/default/files/weedlist.pdf Information accessed October 2024.

 For Other Terrestrial Invasive Species, Pests or Pathogens

-For Marine and Aquatic Invasive Species
+For Marine and Freshwater Invasive Species

 Rarity Designations